 According to the NIH, i.e., the National Institute of Health magnesium is vital for more than 300 biochemical reactions in the body.
-It aids maintain normal muscle and nerve function, helps bones to stay strong, keeps steady heartbeat and supports a healthy immune system.
+It aids maintain normal muscle and nerve function, helps bones to stay strong, keeps a steady heartbeat, and supports a healthy immune system.

-Another great thing is that magnesium helps to maintain the blood glucose levels where they need to be.
+Another great thing is that magnesium helps to maintain blood glucose levels where they need to be.
 The best thing to do is to get magnesium from our diet.